 TLDR: Feel free to download or make a copy of this Sheets to calculate the parameters of uniform, normal, loguniform, lognormal, pareto and logistic distributions (including the mean and median), based on the values of 2 quantiles.

-Given a random variable , and two values and respecting the quantiles and , what are the parameters of the underlying distribution?
-Answering this question is relevant to determine the expected value (mean) of that variable.
+Given a random variable with cumulative distribution function , and two values and respecting the quantiles and , what are the parameters of the underlying distribution?
+Answering this question is relevant to determine the expected value (mean) of .

 As a concrete example, could represent the cost-effectiveness distribution of an intervention whose 10th and 90th percentiles are 5 and 15.
 For this case, the inputs would be: